ultravideo/uvgRTP/BUILDING.md

 ##### Linking to an application

-Add the compiled uvgRTP library and the headers in the include folder of uvgRTP (and Crypto++ library if desired) to the Visual Studio project properties of the application.
+Add the path to uvgRTP include folder to `project -> Properties -> C/C++ -> General -> Additional Include Directories` for your project.
+Add `uvgrtp.lib` to `project -> Properties -> Linker -> Input -> Additional Dependencies` as a dependancy and specify the location of built library by adding the path to `project -> Properties -> Linker -> General -> Additional Library Directories`.

+##### Linking uvgRTP and Crypto++ to an application

+It is difficult to detect the presence of Crypto++ on Windows, so it is assumed to be missing for uvgRTP to avoid unexpected build errors.
+You need to add 1) Crypto++ header location when compiling uvgRTP, 2) Crypto++ library dependancy for your project and 3) Crypto++ library location for you project.
+These instructions also apply encryption portions of examples and uvgRTP test suite.

+1) Make sure that the uvgRTP library project can find Crypto++ headers by adding the parent directory of Crypto++ to `uvgrtp -> Properties -> C/C++ -> General -> Additional Include Directories` and making sure the folder is named `cryptopp`, otherwise Crypto++ support will be disabled. uvgRTP expects Crypto++ includes in format `cryptopp/<header name>.hh`.

+2) Make sure that the application is linking `cryptlib.lib` by adding it to `project -> Properties -> Linker -> Input -> Additional Dependencies`.

+3) Make sure that the application can find the built Crypto++ library by setting the library directory `project -> Properties -> Linker -> General -> Additional Library Directories`.

-NOTE: Some application dependencies (such as Qt and newer Visual Studio versions) may require a specific runtime library for Crypto++ linking to work.
+Note: Some application dependencies (such as Qt and newer Visual Studio versions) may require a specific runtime library for Crypto++ linking to work.
 If you get errors referring to static and dynamic runtime library version mismatch, please set
 ```
 <RuntimeLibrary>MultiThreaded</RuntimeLibrary> -> <RuntimeLibrary>MultiThreadedDLL</RuntimeLibrary>
 ```